manning-lab/WGSregionalPlot/README.md

 - Position: the genomic position of each variant
 - P-value: a p-value for each variant  (or some other data to plot on the Y-axis)

 LD information can also be incorperated into the plot.
 To do so, a file with LD-values per variant needs to be input.
 This package is designed to be used in conjuction with and handles outputs from our [LDGds pipeline](https://github.com/AnalysisCommons/LDGds).
 LD data should be stored in a plain, delimited text file as either a matrix or a row vector.
+Either format must have variant identifiers as row and column names.
 In conjunction with the LD data, a reference variant must be specified.
 See the package vignette and accompanying data for an example of input LD data.

 ## Installation
 To install this package, ensure that [*devtools*](https://cran.r-project.org/web/packages/devtools/readme/README.html) is installed.
 Then run: